 - Organisations plan in different ways – different organisations need different kinds of gap analysis.
 Make sure your gap analysis accurately scopes what your organisation needs to implement.

 - Organisations need to take different action depending on them, their industry and their current level of compliance.

 Our data protection programmes will help you know what your specific organisation needs.

 Work out who is going to do the work

+Who is going to do the actual work?
 Is it people within your organisation or an external service provider?
 You (and people within your organisation) doing it all is very hard if not impossible.
 On the other end of the scale, getting an external service provider to do it all for you is also impossible.
 External service providers simply can’t make you compliant.
 You cannot outsource many of the actions.
-I know you’re busy and that you’re stretched but external service provider simply can’t do it all for you.
-Be wary of anyone who says they can.
-The answer lies somewhere in the middle.
+I know you’re busy and that you’re stretched but external service providers simply can’t do it all for you.
+This is why we often say that data protection is like personal fitness.
+Be wary of anyone who says they can do it all for you.
+The answer lies somewhere in the middle – a team effort.